 Overview

-For fire protection documentation, we recommend at least the Business subscription so that you can use the Custom Task Attributes and Forms.
+We recommend the Business subscription tier or higher, so that you can leverage the Custom Task Attributes and Forms for your documentation purposes.

 Table of Contents

-- How can Fieldwire help with Fire Protection Cocumentation?
+- How can Fieldwire help with Fire Protection Documentation?

-- Migration from Hilti Dokumentation Manager to Fieldwire
+- Migration from Hilti Documentation Manager to Fieldwire

-The following workflow allows you to quickly set up a fire protection project in Fieldwire and guides you through the setup of a customizable Project Template in the web version of Fieldwire (app.fieldwire.com).
+Tracking and storing your fire protection documentation in Fieldwire begins with creating a dedicated project for this purpose.
+We'll guide you through the setup of a customizable Project Template in the web version of Fieldwire (app.fieldwire.com).

 - Use Tasks to easily document fire protection installations on site